Parameter Classes¶

 When a

-key appears at the same level as a key set to a variable name or a list of variable names, the values of both keys can be loaded into a single parameter storing aufo::Variable
+channelskey appears at the same level as a key set to a variable name or a list of variable names, the values of both keys can be loaded into a single parameter storing aufo::Variableoroops::Variablesobject; it is not necessary to declare a separate parameter for the channel list.

 Parameter Nesting¶

-It is also possible to nest parameters, i.e. store a subclass of Parameters
+It is also possible to nest parameters, i.e. store a subclass of Parameters in a parameter object.
+For example, to load the following YAML snippet:

 latitudes: